pivotal/docs-tas-adapter/logging-and-metrics.md

-# System logs and metrics
+# System logs and metrics for Application Service Adapter

-This topic provides guidance on accessing system component logs and metrics.
+You can access Application Service Adapter system component logs and query metrics by following the steps on this page.

 ## <a id="system-logs"></a>Gather system logs